Nikbert/ThinWire_MRIGradientCoilDesign_python/README.md

 This method may be used for simple geometries.
 However, no generalization for arbitrary surfaces (yet).

-The code is written in MATLAB.
-However, no special toolboxes are used to make it compatible with Octave.
+The code is written in Python 3, relying on standard python libaries such as numpy and matplotlib.

-An explanatory introduction is given in ThinWire_Demo.m.
-Two basic coils are described in the scripts Cylindrical_SingleLayer.m and CylindricalShielded.m.
+An explanatory introduction is given in ThinWire_Demo.py.
+Two basic coils are described in the scripts Cylindrical_SingleLayer.py and CylindricalShielded.py.

-A publication describing the basic ideas of this code and gradient coil design in general can be found here: https://www.frontiersin.org/articles/10.3389/fphy.2021.699468/full
+A publication by Sebastian Littin et al. describing the basic ideas of the matlab version of this code and gradient coil design in general can be found here: https://www.frontiersin.org/articles/10.3389/fphy.2021.699468/full

-Sebastian Littin
+Niklas Wehkamp